Home Inspections 101: Everything A First-time Homebuyer Should Know

 3. Attend the inspection

 Inspector reports are much easier to understand if you attend the actual inspection.
-Going along with your inspector will put their findings into clearer perspective.
+Going along with your inspector will put their findings into a clearer perspective.

 4. Pay special attention to these details from the home inspection report